 Cheryl Self, Board of Directors

 Cheryl Ennis Self, ACFRE, is the Founder of Funding for Change.
 Cheryl previously served at World Vision for 16 years in a variety of positions, most recently as Executive Director, Global Social Partnerships.
 Prior to that, she served at Prison Fellowship Ministries as National Director of Advancement, and with The Stony Brook School as a Faculty member and Interim Director of Development.
 In 2013, the Association of Fundraising Professionals (AFP) awarded Cheryl with the Advanced Certified Fundraising Executive Credential (ACFRE).
 As an accomplished business consultant, Cheryl has acted as a strategic partner to startups, mid-sized organizations, and Fortune 100 corporations.
 She is an expert in guiding organizations through the challenges of fundraising and development, with a strong focus in nonprofits, NGO’s, corporations and government entities.
-Cheryl resides in Herndon, Virginia with her husband, Jim.
+Cheryl resides in Fredericksburg, Virginia.
 She has two children and five grandchildren.

 Matt Sharp, Board of Directors